How Much Does It Cost to Install Central Air?

 Types of AC Units

 Affordability and preference help determine the type of air conditioning unit that you’ll need, which affects the overall central air cost.
-A traditional split system — with air conditioning on one side of the unit, heating on the other — is on the lower end of the pricing range while more complex models that include heat-pump, hybrids, and geothermal functionality can run substantially higher.
+A traditional split system — with air conditioning on one side of the unit, heating on the other — is on the lower end of the pricing range vs. packaged units.
+In addition, more complex models that include heat-pump, hybrid, and geothermal functionality can run substantially higher.

-Ductless air conditioning systems have been around for years and are rapidly entering the U.S. market from overseas because of their affordable efficiency in cooling living spaces.
+Ductless air conditioning systems have been around for years and are rapidly entering the U.S. market from overseas.
+They can offer affordable efficiency as they cool living spaces.
 Ductless units have a central compressor and fan with standalone wall-mounted units that eliminate the need for ducting.
-Instead, the wall-mounted fan serves the room independently while coolant and drainage lines are routed through the wall back to the centralized air conditioning assembly, making for a clean finish.
+Instead, a wall-mounted fan serves each room independently.
+Coolant and drainage lines are routed through the wall back to the centralized air conditioning assembly, making for a clean finish.

 Ductwork